 4. A night photography app

-Now you need to use an app to control the iPhone’s camera to allow you to take long exposure photographs and to optimize for low-light photography.
+Now you need to use an app to control the iPhone’s camera to allow you to take long-exposure photographs and optimize for low-light photography.
 The standard controls you use on your iPhone do not provide this.

 Lastly, you are going to want to have an app for editing the image to make the most of it.

 I would strongly recommend Snapseed for this (and for all editing on your phone).
 It’s a free app owned by Google and is extremely powerful.
 Find it here: